DSCR Loans in New Mexico: A Guide for International Real Estate Investors

 Cash-out refinance

-Steps to get an investment property mortgage
+Steps to get a DSCR investment property mortgage

 Getting a DSCR mortgage in New Mexico may seem difficult as a foreign investor, but with Waltz, it's simpler than you might expect.
 Just follow these steps: